NOM-Network/Melba-Toaster/README.md

 > The project can run without OBS and/or the backend, but nothing will actually happen.
 You can find a [mock backend server](backend/README.md) in the `backend` folder.

+> When pushing changes to the repository, ignore or revert any `Param` changes in `scenes\live2d\live_2d_melba.tscn` - they are control parameters for the model and are changed in the runtime.
+If you use GitHub Desktop, you can ignore these lines from commit by clicking on the line block.

 ### Song support

 Melba can sing!
 Song support is outlined in a [separate document](dist/songs/README.md).